 8. RESUs coordinate the preparation and use of any supplementary critical natural habitat lists and assist with project preparation (including EA) and supervision when requested.
 ENV guides TLs, country departments, and RESUs in implementing OP 4.04 by disseminating best practices and providing training, reviews, advice, and operational support (including supervision).

-"Bank" includes IBRD and IDA, loans includes IDA credits and IDA grants, "borrower" includes, for guarantee operations, a private or public project sponsor receiving from another financial institution a loan guaranteed by the Bank; and "project" includes all operations financed by Bank loans (including projects under adaptable program loans [APLs] and learning and innovation loans [LILs]) or guarantees except programs supported under development policy lending (with respect to which environmental considerations are set out in OP/BP 8.60, Development Policy Lending) and debt and debt service operations.
+"Bank" includes IBRD and IDA, loans includes IDA credits and IDA grants, "borrower" includes, for guarantee operations, a private or public project sponsor receiving from another financial institution a loan guaranteed by the Bank; and "project" includes all operations financed by Bank loans or guarantees, but does not include: (a) programs supported under Development Policy lending (with respect to which environmental considerations are set out in OP/BP 8.60, Development Policy Lending; (b) debt and debt service operations; or (c) programs financed by Program-for-Results Financing (with respect to which environmental considerations are set out in OP/BP 9.00, Program-for-Results Financing).
 The project financed by a Bank loan is described in Schedule 2 to the Loan/Development Credit Agreement for that project.
 The term project includes all components of the project, regardless of the source of financing.
 The term project also includes projects and components funded under the Global Environment Facility (GEF), but does not include GEF projects executed by organizations identified by the GEF Council as eligible to work with the GEF through expanded opportunities for project preparation and implementation (such organizations include, inter alia, regional development banks and UN agencies such as FAO and UNIDO).
 See OP/BP 4.01, Environmental Assessment.
 See OP/BP 4.01, Environmental Assessment.
-See OP/BP 13.55, Implementation Completion Reporting.
+See OP/BP 10.00, Investment Project Financing.